Contrary to popular belief, the location of Mozart’s grave in Vienna is not such a mystery after all. Sort of.

 The current display is the result of restoration efforts in 1950, which repaired damage caused by WWII bombing (a not uncommon problem for Vienna’s historical sites), and then further restoration in 2016.

 Our story is still not over, though.

 First, we’ll likely never know if the marked location truly is the actual plot where Mozart was laid to rest.
 We’re assuming the 19th century Viennese got it right.

-P.S.
-If you’re in St.Marx cemetery, check plot 207 (Anna Gottlieb), too.
+If you’re in St.Marx cemetery, check the grave at plot 207 (Anna Gottlieb), too.
 She was the soprano who played Pamina at the premiere of Mozart’s “The Magic Flute” in 1791 (just before his death)!